-Paragraph I. The per diem of members of the General Assembly shall not exceed four dollars; and mileage shall not exceed ten cents for each mile traveled, by the nearest practicable route, in going to, and returning from, the Capital; but the President of the Senate and the Speaker of the House of Representatives, shall each receive not exceeding seven dollars per day.
+Paragraph I. The per-diem of the members of the General Assembly shall not exceed seven dollars; and mileage shall not exceed ten cents for each mile traveled, by the nearest practicable route, in going and returning from the Capital; but the President of the Senate and the Speaker of the House of Representatives, shall each receive not exceeding ten dollars per day.